finance-quote/finance-quote/README.md

 # INSTALLATION

-Please note that the Github repository is not meant for general users of Finance::Quote for installation.

-If you downloaded the Finance-Quote-N.NN.tar.gz tarball from CPAN (N.NN is the version number, ex: Finance-Quote-1.47.tar.gz), run the following commands:

-    tar xzf Finance-Quote-1.47.tar.gz
-    cd Finance-Quote-1.47.tar.gz
+To install this module, run the following commands:

     perl Makefile.PL
     make
     make test
     make install

-If you have the CPAN module installed:
-Using cpanm (Requires App::cpanminus)

-    cpanm Finance::Quote

-or
-Using CPAN shell

-    perl -MCPAN -e shell
-    install Finance::Quote
+For more detailed instructions, please see the INSTALL file.

 # SUPPORT AND DOCUMENTATION